Part 1 of our Spreadsheets series. Read Part 2 here.

 Just as VisiCalc disrupted the accounting industry in the ’70s and ’80s, we’re seeing a new wave of accounting innovation today.

-Stay tuned for the next blog in this series on spreadsheets to take a walk down memory lane and learn to recognize the value of modern accounting.
+Read the next blog in this series to take a walk down memory lane and learn to recognize the value of modern accounting.